Richhill A.F.C.

 Richhill Amalgamated Football Club is an intermediate level football club playing in the Intermediate A division of the Mid-Ulster Football League in Northern Ireland.
-The club was founded in 2016 following the amalgamation of Richhill F.C. and Broomhill F.C.
+The club was founded in 2016 following the amalgamation of Richhill F.C. and Broomhill F.C. and have been managed by Marty Rice since 2017.
 The club is based in Richhill, County Armagh and competes in the Irish Cup where it progressed to the Fifth Round in their first season in the competition.

 In addition to the successful Irish Cup run, Richhill AFC enjoyed a memorable debut season by winning the Mid-Ulster Intermediate B league title and the Alan Wilson Cup.